 On November 2, 2004, voters approved Proposition AA.
 Proposition AA authorizes the Bay Area Rapid Transit District ("BART") to issue general obligation bonds in series over time in an aggregate principal amount not to exceed \$980.0 million to strengthen tunnels, bridges, overhead tracks and the underwater Transbay Tube for BART facilities in Alameda and Contra Costa counties and the City and County of San Francisco.
-Of the \$980.0 million, the City's portion is approximately 29.0% or \$282.0 million.
-Bart issued \$100.0 million of such authorization in May 2005.
-Of the \$100.0 million issued, the City's portion is approximately \$29.0 million.
+Of the \$980.0 million, the City's portion is approximately 29% or \$282.0 million.
+It is anticipated that BART will issue approximately \$100.0 million of such authorization in the summer of 2005.